TylerYep/torchinfo/README.md

 All issues and pull requests are much appreciated!
 If you are wondering how to build the project:

 - torchinfo is actively developed using the lastest version of Python.
-  - Changes should be backward compatible with Python 3.6, but this is subject to change in the future.
+  - Changes should be backward compatible to Python 3.7, and will follow Python's End-of-Life guidance for old versions.
   - Run `pip install -r requirements-dev.txt`.
 We use the latest versions of all dev packages.
   - Run `pre-commit install`.
   - To use auto-formatting tools, use `pre-commit run -a`.